farooq-teqniqly/advent-of-code-2024/README.md

 This is a sorting problem and so there are multiple ways you can tackle this puzzle.
 I thought of what is arguably the simplest solution - read the entire file into memory and sort the two lists of integers using LINQ.

 I then thought about ways of sorting by reading one line at a time.
 This sounds better if the file was too large to fit into memory (not the case for this puzzle, but still interesting to think about).
 I used two priority queues to sort the numbers as they are read.

+## Day 2

+I used LINQ methods to do the checks.
+When profiling the part one solution, the `Zip()` operation was particularly expensive so I created versions that did not use LINQ for comparison.